idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 Sleep is a personal thing, with different people requiring different amounts.
 The amount of sleep you need should be dictated by how tired you feel.
 I recommend getting as much sleep as you need.

-Personally I set an alarm and always wake up at the same, regardless of how tired I am.
+Personally I set an alarm and always wake up at the same time, regardless of how tired I am.
 When I'm not getting enough sleep I actually reduce my caffeine to make sure I'm so tired, I fall asleep early.
 Many people feel they don't have enough time for sleep, but I couldn't disagree more.
 Not sleeping makes everything worse, resulting in you getting less done.
-Getting enough sleep show you want to get the most done in your waking hours.
+Getting enough sleep shows you want to get the most done in your waking hours.

-ps.
-Being a nerd I use a bunch of [toys]({% post_url 2017-10-06-tech-health-toys %}) to help with my health.

 ### FAQ